ethan-young/hidden-talents-multiverse/README.md

 -   [Original preregistration](https://osf.io/d2gz6/)
 -   [Overview of measures](https://osf.io/5kawy/), which fully describes what was collected (including measures not used/analyzed in this project).
-Specific variable codebooks for the current project are contained in this repository (see Codeboooks below).
+Variable codebooks for the current project are contained in this repository (see Codebooks below).
 -   [Final preregistration](https://osf.io/4vsnz/) which also contains a preliminary write-up of the Methods for an eventual publication
 -   [Secondary analysis plan - set 1](https://osf.io/7fu35/)